 Myth 2: We already know all the items

 The reserve study’s component list is all the items we already fund for in our budget, so why do we need someone to tell us what we already know?
 Getting all of the proper reserve items on the reserve schedule is the most common mistake associations make when they plan their own budget.
-A reserve study will likely turn up at least a few items that an association is currently funding.
+A reserve study will likely turn up at least a few items that an association is not currently funding.
 Associations are typically aware of roofing, painting, paving, and other common items but sometimes may omit things like concealed fencing, stormwater drainage, eroding pond banks, and lift stations.

 Myth 3: We can do our own analysis in-house